SEA-ME-COSS/ECU-HeadUnit/README.md

 ### vSomeIP

-- vSomeIP is the open-source implementation of SOME/IP, which stands for "Scalable service-Oriented MiddlewarE over IP".

-- It is a protocol designed for high-performance communication within vehicles and plays a crucial role in the Adaptive AUTOSAR architecture.
+- The SOME/IP protocol is a standard IPC within AUTOSAR, and vSomeIP is its open-source implementation.

 - vSomeIP supports features like service discovery, service-oriented communication, and event notification, making it suitable for complex automotive systems that require reliable and scalable communication solutions.